 Many Hoya are very sweetly scented and produce large quantities of nectar.
 Earlier this year, I could hardly photograph the flowers for all the ants stealing that precious sugary liquid.

-The beauty about Hoya is that they don’t demand a lot of attention and reward even the most off-hand gardener.
+The beauty of Hoya is that they don’t demand a lot of attention and reward even the most off-hand gardener.
 I have said before that I am not a neglectful gardener, but I don’t fuss too much over my Hoya, and it does reward me for leaving it alone.
 I believe, once hooked you’ll want more – I know I do – and I do have another cutting that has recently taken root.
 It was gifted to me by my friend Muriel and I have no idea what colour it is, I just have a sneaky feeling it’s red as I’ve seen Muriel’s red one in bloom.

 I guess I’ll just have to be patient and wait and see.
 Thankfully, though the cutting might only be small, it already has a flower cluster sprouting.